icopy-site/awesome-cn/docs/awesome/awesome-go.md

 _Libraries for scheduling jobs._

+- [Cadence-client](https://github.com/uber-go/cadence-client) - A framework for authoring workflows and activities running on top of the Cadence orchestration engine made by Uber.
 - [cdule](https://github.com/deepaksinghvi/cdule) - Job scheduler library with database support
 - [cheek](https://github.com/datarootsio/cheek) - A simple crontab like scheduler that aims to offer a KISS approach to job scheduling.
 - [clockwerk](https://github.com/onatm/clockwerk) - Go package to schedule periodic jobs using a simple, fluent syntax.